-Love represents another important, perhaps surprising, feature of a critical self-reflection that holds to an unholdable theological mission.
-A close examination of love seems to be fitting because Adorno repeatedly, albeit far from systematically, associates of love and critique in his addresses on education.
-In his university course on metaphysics for example he differentiates between the type of love that needs to be directed “towards evil”, and the “unqualified love” which is an “uncritical” attitude “in the face of what is.”
-Earlier in his radio address “Philosophy and Teachers” Adorno connects, albeit somewhat loosely, between love and “the ability to engage with intellectual matters” and between the lack of love and the mere learning of bare facts.
+Love represents another important, perhaps surprising, feature of critical self-reflection that holds onto an unholdable theological mission.
+A close examination of love seems to be fitting because Adorno repeatedly, albeit far from systematically, associates love with critique in his lectures on education.
+In his university course on metaphysics, for example, he differentiated between the type of love that needs to be directed “towards evil,” and the “unqualified love” which is an “uncritical” attitude “in the face of what is.”
+Earlier in his radio address “Philosophy and Teachers” Adorno made connections, though somewhat loosely, between love and “the ability to engage with intellectual matters” and between the lack of love and the mere learning of bare facts.

-In his “Education after Auschwitz” Adorno expands on these connections.
-People with “reified consciousness” are discussed in terms of their deficit in love.
-“With this type” Adorno then claims “who tends to fetishize technology, we are concerned, baldly put, with people who cannot love.”
-A person who cannot love resembles for Adorno a “societal monad” whose “coldness” and “indifference to the fate of others” was “the pathogenic character” that lead to Auschwitz.
+In “Education after Auschwitz” Adorno expands on these connections.
+People with “reified consciousness” are discussed in terms of their deficit in love: “With this type who tends to fetishize technology, we are concerned, baldly put, with people who cannot love.”
+A person who cannot love resembles for Adorno a “societal monad” whose “coldness” and “indifference to the fate of others” displays “the pathogenic character” of the tendencies that led to Auschwitz.
 Thus:

-“those people are thoroughly cold; deep within themselves they must deny the possibility of love, must withdraw their love from other people initially, before it can even unfold.”
+those people are thoroughly cold; deep within themselves they must deny the possibility of love, must withdraw their love from other people initially, before it can even unfold.

-In the same vein the “power of reflection” and of reflecting critically is also thought by Adorno in terms of love, because to be able to do so means to be able to belong “to all people without exception as they exist today.”
-The universal character of love is then amplified by the fact that love for Adorno is indifferent in that it does not differentiate between worthy and unworthy objects “for the people whom one should love are themselves such that they cannot love, and therefore in turn are not at all that lovable.”
-Specifically, in all these different educational considerations, the concept of critique is articulated by Adorno in association with love.
-The absence of the one means a non-existence of the other and vice-versa.
+In the same vein, the “power of reflection” is also considered in terms of love, because to be able to reflect critically means to be able to belong “to all people without exception as they exist today.”
+The universal character of love is then amplified, Adorno reasons, by the fact that love is indifferent in that it does not differentiate between worthy and unworthy objects, “for the people whom one should love are themselves such that they cannot love, and therefore in turn are not at all that lovable.”
+Specifically, through these considerations, Adorno articulates the concept of critique in association with love.
+The absence of the one entails the non-existence of the other.

-Such a bringing together of two seemingly unrelated concepts (critique and love) by one of the instigators of critical-theory might seem bizarre – perhaps simply a romantic glitch of a philosopher.
-But love and its relation to critique does not represent a new theme for Adorno, and certainly not one that he thought to be a matter of rhetoric or trifle.
-Already in 1939 Adorno publishes an extensive essay “On Kierkegaard’s Doctrine of Love.”
-Published the same year that Adorno and Horkheimer launched their collaboration on their “Dialectic of the Enlightenment,” the essay on Kierkegaard extended Adorno’s early interest in the so called “Young Hegelian” tradition, that was already displayed in his habilitation, published in 1933.
-While the habilitation focused on Kierkegaard’s religious thinking as an Aesthetical construction, his stand-alone paper scrutinized more specifically Kierkegaard’s Christian doctrine of love, presented mainly in his Leben und Walten der Liebe (Works of Love), as a critical endeavor.
-Adorno’s key points in this paper then expand on the relations between critique and theology in Kierkegaard’s “collection of so-called edifying discourses”, and it is this connection that Adorno makes that should command our attention.
+It might seem bizarre that one of the instigators of critical theory should bring together two seemingly unrelated concepts (critique and love) in this way – perhaps simply the romantic glitch of a philosopher.
+But love and its relation to critique did not represent a new theme for Adorno at that point, and certainly not one that he considered a matter of rhetoric or trifle.
+As early as 1939 Adorno published an extensive essay “On Kierkegaard’s Doctrine of Love.”
+Published the same year that Adorno and Horkheimer began their collaboration on their “Dialectic of the Enlightenment,” the essay on Kierkegaard extended Adorno’s early interest in the so-called “Young Hegelian” tradition, which was already evident in his professorial thesis, published in 1933.
+While the latter focused on Kierkegaard’s religious thinking as an aesthetic construction, his stand-alone paper scrutinized more specifically Kierkegaard’s Christian doctrine of love, presented mainly in Leben und Walten der Liebe (Works of Love), as a critical endeavor.
+Adorno’s key points in this paper expand on the relation between critique and theology in Kierkegaard’s “collection of so-called edifying discourses,” and it is this connection, Adorno argues, that should command our attention.